Skip to main content

 }, []);

 The palette also listens for Cmd+K / Ctrl+K globally.
-Two entry points, zero coupling between components.
+Two entry points, and no coupling between the components at all.

-The palette component is always mounted but renders nothing when closed:
+The palette component is always mounted, but it renders nothing while it's closed:

 if (!open)